Working from Home

-This is a hard one for most of us self employed people.
-'Time is money' is a deeply engrained mantra in many of us.
+This is a hard one especially for self employed people.
+'Time is money' is a deeply engrained mantra.
 That's why we often don't take breaks in the day, weekends off, or vacations.
 There's always that voice in your head which says 'Holidays?
 Can't plan one because I might miss out on some work which comes unexpectedly...and when I AM on holiday I won't be earning!'

 When it comes to breaks in your working day at home, the one thing to avoid is that feeling of GUILT you get when you go out for a walk or decide to take half an hour for lunch.
 Don't beat yourself up about it.
 Believe me, if you take those little breaks, you'll benefit in the long run.

 So long as, by the end of the day, you're satisfied that you haven't wasted the entire previous 8 hours in household chores, emails and twitter, rather than achieving those 1,500 words you were aiming for, you can take as many breaks as you want!

 That's the joy of homeworking - we can please ourselves!
 No one is watching.
 And if you think they are, then look closely at your neighbours and keep alert for Peeping Toms!

 I've been as guilty as most other self employed homeworkers in the past when it comes to keeping a work life balance...weekends mean nothing!